superstarlifter/doc/docs/how_to/sharing_access.md

 2. Enter the email address of the user and select the level of access.
     * Access level **Viewer** - Can view anything in the collection.
-    * Access level **Edit and Configure** - Can edit, view the data in the collection and update the collection schema.
+    * Access level **Edit and Configure** - Can edit and view the data in the collection and update the collection schema.
     * Access level **Editor** - Can edit anything in the collection.

 <img src="../assets/sharing_access_collection_2.png"  style="width:600px" class="border"></img>